Please Enable Cookies to Continue

 -

-The Registered Nurse is responsible for the delivery of safe patient care utilizing the nursing process of assessment, planning, implementation and evaluation.
+The Registered Nurse (RN) is responsible for the delivery of safe patient care utilizing the nursing process of assessment, planning, implementation and evaluation.
+The Float RN can be assigned to two (2) or more units based on need and will maintain competency to practice in all units.
 Provides direct patient care within the scope of practice.
-The Registered Nurse also directs and guides patient/family teaching and activities of other nursing personnel while maintaining standards of care in the DOU.
-The Registered Nurse is directly responsible and accountable for the care given to his/her assigned patients.
-He/She communicates with the physician about changes in the patients clinical condition including hemodynamic monitoring, results of diagnostic studies and abnormal results and symptomatology.
-Is able to respond quickly and accurately to changes in condition and/or response to...
+The RN also directs and guides patient/family teaching and activities of other nursing personnel while maintaining standards of professional nursing care.
+The RN is directly responsible and accountable for the care given to assigned patients on an assigned unit.
+She/he/them communicates with the physician about the changes in the patients clinical condition including results of the diagnostic studies and symptomatology.
+Is...

 -